Finite-sample performance of the maximum likelihood estimator in logistic regression: Proofs of lower bounds on empirical Hessian matrices

 We have directly:

-where $\vol_{d-1}$ denote the Lebesgue measure on $S^{d-1}$.
+where $\vol_{d-1}$ denote the surface measure on $S^{d-1}$.
 To compute these volumes, we let $U$ denote a random variable uniformly distributed on the sphere and $u\in S^{d-1}$.
 It is a standard fact that $\innerp{u}{U}$ has density given by

 where $c_d$ is a normalizing constant.
 Therefore, for any $\eps\in (0,1)$,

 Hence,

 Therefore,